top of page

 Despite being blessed with several children, Jerusha Kanyua faced immense heartbreak as all of them tragically died in childhood, likely due to pneumonia, measles, or malaria.
 In search of an heir, her husband, Paul Njeru, remarried Martha Umotho, who bore him several children.
 Over time, Njeru’s treatment of Jerusha grew harsh, forcing her to leave and start anew in Ndagani, on the outskirts of Chuka town.

-With no biological children of her own, she embraced motherhood by adopting her younger sister’s children, Alfred Mburia and Caroline, who remain her legacy.
+In an exclusive interview with an elder, Henry Migwi, Jerusha Kanyua had no children of her own and so she embraced motherhood by adopting her younger sister’s children, Alfred Mburia and Caroline, who remain her legacy.

 The spread of Christianity in Chuka-Mwimbi took a significant leap in 1921 when the Church of Scotland Mission (CSM), active in Kenya since 1891, prepared to send its first European missionary to the region.

-In the early 20th century, Christianity was a foreign concept to the people of Chuka, met with skepticism and resistance.
+In the early 20th century, according to the Dictionary of African Christian Biography Christianity, was a foreign concept to the people of Chuka, met with scepticism and resistance.
 But one man, Ayub Mugo Njuki of Ndagani village, became the torchbearer of the new faith.
 Converted by Dr. Arthur, Ayub passionately spread Christianity, convincing Jerusha Kanyua, her husband Paul Njeru, Justo Kanampiu, and his wife, Bertha Kangai, to embrace it.

 By the time Dr. Clive Irvine arrived in 1922, the Presbyterian mission had already gained traction.
 Dr. Irvine established the Chogoria CSM mission station and later founded Chogoria Mission Hospital, now one of Kenya’s largest faith-based hospitals.
 Meanwhile, the Catholic Consolata Fathers had already set up a mission at Kariakomo in 1911, marking the early days of Christianity in Tharaka Nithi County.